CEI-lab/ECE3400-2017-teamAlpha/docs/milestone3.md

+# ECE 3400, Fall'17: Team Alpha

+*By Claire Chen, June 10th*

-# Milestone 3: Maze navigation algorithm
+## Milestone 3: Maze navigation algorithm
-## Team Alpha

-We used the standard depth-first search (DFS) algorithm to navigate the maze.
+We used a standard, depth-first search (DFS) algorithm to navigate the maze.
 The maze can be thought of as a graph, where each grid space on the maze is a node in the graph.
 Adjacent, unblocked grid spaces on the maze are connected nodes in the graph.

 ### Matlab simulation

-We first wrote a Matlab simulation to test our algorithm.
-This allowed us to see the efficiency of the algorithm for various maze configurations and make any changes we wanted to.
-We needed a stack for DFS, so we found a stack implementation in Matlab's file exhange, [here][https://www.mathworks.com/matlabcentral/fileexchange/28922-list--queue--stack?focused=5187765&tab=function].
+* We first wrote a Matlab simulation to test our algorithm.
+This allowed us to check the efficiency of our algorithm for various maze configurations and make any changes we wanted to before implementing it on a robot.

+* We needed a stack for DFS, so we found a stack implementation in Matlab's file exhange, [here][https://www.mathworks.com/matlabcentral/fileexchange/28922-list--queue--stack?focused=5187765&tab=function].

-The following code displays an image of a 4x5 maze grid with a user-defined wall configuration and the robot in its starting position.
+* The following code displays an image of a 4x5 maze grid with a user-defined wall configuration and the robot in its starting position.
 The robot's position is stored in an array called *curr_loc*.
 This array will also hold information about which grid spaces have already been visited. the wall information for each grid space is stored in an array called *wall_loc*.
 Finally, we've written a color-map, which allows us to determine what colors each value in our curr_loc array map to when it is displayed as an image.
 Matlab also has pre-defined color-maps.

 ```matlab
 % Initialize current location maze array